fabianvanrissenbeck/memclave/SETUP.md

 different environments:
 1. The *development environment* can be any recent x86_64 machine that is able to run Docker under Linux.
-Most compilation steps are transparently handled in Docker containers, recuding the amount of specific requirements for the development environment.
+Most compilation steps are transparently handled in Docker containers, reducing the amount of specific requirements for the development environment.
 2. The *execution environment* is a machine equipped with UPMEM hardware.
 You may use this machine for the *development environment* as well, but this is